 While our focus is more on people over projects, one project that we continue to stay connected and committed to is Lumina.
 Beti and Sora Annie launched Lumina in 2003 when Annie moved to Medgidia, Romania for a while.
 Lumina meets every Saturday possible and all kids are welcome to come.
+It is a real come as you are, no prerequisites, no requirements, just come kind of place.
 Think of it as a kids-only fun safe place to have meal, a bible lesson, love and a time of worship (often in Romanian, Turkish and a little English).

 Founded by Hardi and Beti Maduta Kubassek